Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Cinema alumnus is assistant editor on film showcased at Sundance Film Festival

-2006 cinema and digital arts alum Steve Jacks worked as assistant editor on "The Inevitable Defeat of Mister & Pete," which was showcased at the Sundance Film Festival.
+2006 cinema arts alum Steve Jacks worked as assistant editor on "The Inevitable Defeat of Mister & Pete," which was showcased at the Sundance Film Festival.

 Alumni Dancers Teach in Suriname